Gurio1/UKG-HCM/Readme.md

 This week turned out to be quite intense for me, and I was only able to dedicate a couple of days to working on the project.
 Unfortunately, there are still several minor bugs on the frontend that I didn’t have time to resolve.
 I also wasn’t able to fully implement role and department separation in the database.

 I’m fully aware that relying on string representations for such data is not ideal, and I hope that my overall effort might still earn a few bonus points despite this.
 I sincerely hope that the architectural choices I made on the backend will be seen positively and won’t detract from the overall impression.

+One of the things I regret the most is not having enough time to ensure that backend validation errors are properly displayed to the user on the frontend.
+This is probably the biggest feature I regret not completing.

 I also hope I haven’t overlooked anything important, and I’d be glad to attend the final interview and answer any questions you may have.